0

 Shares

-The best high-rise dining in London, with great views across town
+The best high-rise restaurants in London, with great views across town

 Along with having some of the best restaurants in the world, we think London's also blessed with some of the best high-rise dining options too.
 Every once in a while it's important to rise above pavement level and look out at this great city of ours.